Revolutionize your content strategy with a content audit

 1- Discovery call: The first step is a discovery call to discuss the organization’s key business objectives and how a content audit can map to those objectives.

 2- Proposal: The client receives a formal proposal for a content audit.
-The proposal provides a basis for conceptual and contractual agreement between the client and content marketer.
+The proposal provides a basis for conceptual and contractual agreement between the client and auditor.

-3- Data gathering: The client and content marketer work together to source the necessary data.
+3- Data gathering: The client and auditor work together to source the necessary content data.

-4- Data analysis: Your content marketer organizes and analyzes the data.
+4- Data analysis: Your auditor organizes and thoroughly analyzes the data.

-6- Content audit report: Next the client receives a comprehensive content audit report containing all the data, analysis, and recommended actions.
+6- Content audit report: Next the client receives a comprehensive content audit report containing all the data, analyses, and recommended actions.

-7- Consider next steps: With no obligation to act, the client contemplates the recommendations and determines next steps.
+7- Next steps: With no obligation to act, the client contemplates the recommendations and decides next steps.

 Why your crypto or web3 platform needs a content audit